reflex-dev/reflex-web/case-studies/bayesline.md

 Turns out I don’t see right now, as it stands at least, reasons to migrate from Reflex to somewhere else.
 ```

-Bayesline has since scaled from an MVP to a full fledged production app that investors leverage daily.
+Bayesline has since scaled from a prototype to a full fledged production app with paid trials.
 The team continues to build and deploy data-intensive apps using Reflex.